10 Traditional Scottish Foods to Try

 So much more than haggis!

 Known for its rich history and diverse food culture, Scotland has much to offer when it comes to traditional and delicious meals.
-From savory Scottish porridge, to the iconic national dish of Haggis, Scotland offers a culinary cuisine that is unique among its European counterparts.
-With ingredients like fresh produce and high quality meats, below are ten different kinds of traditional Scottish foods that will be worth trying during your vacation.
+From savory Scottish porridge to the iconic national dish of Haggis, Scotland offers a culinary cuisine that is unique among its European counterparts.
+With ingredients like fresh produce and high-quality meats, below are ten different kinds of traditional Scottish foods that will be worth trying during your vacation.
+If these whet your appetite for Scottish foods, scroll down for a list of CIE Tours guided vacations where you might find a few of these items on the menu.

 Small but delicious, Scotch pies are delicious double-crusted meat pies that originated in Scotland.
 Filled with minced mutton or other types of meat, these savory pies can be served hot or cold, and are baked fresh at Scottish takeaway restaurants or bakeries around the country.
 Since 1999, the Scottish Bakers trade association has held a World Scotch Pie Championship every year, where people from all over the world can compete to win the iconic Scotch pie trophy.